 The trend toward turning all products and services into subscriptions will have impacts on all our businesses.
 For entrepreneurs in the technology fields, there are some key takeaways that can help guide you through this transition.

-1. Take a New View of Your Market Through the Lens that Subscribers are Your Most Loyal Customers
+- Take a New View of Your Market Through the Lens that Subscribers are Your Most Loyal Customers

 We all want to segment our customers to make sure that our product marketing efforts are having the most impact.
-Now, instead of just focusing on customers that make repeat purchases or purchase your high-end products, think of those who purchase subscriptions as being in your most loyal tier.
+Now, instead of just focusing on customers that make repeat purchases or purchase your high-end products, think of those who purchase subscriptions as being in your most loyal tier. - Skate to Where the Customers Are Going

 Customers increasingly want the flexibility, convenience, and predictability of subscriptions.
-By offering your goods and services in new subscription packaging, you can give them all the benefits of your top tier at a price point that makes it easy for them to buy.
+By offering your goods and services in new subscription packaging, you can give them all the benefits of your top tier at a price point that makes it easy for them to buy. - Find Partners to Help

 This transition can seem daunting, and there are indeed challenges, not the least of which are provisioning and customer support.
 You shouldn’t hesitate to seek out a partner and/or vendor that has the experience, capabilities, and flexibility to help guide you through the transition and support you and your customers going forward.